Joshua-Lucas/joshualucas.dev/README.md

 - Determined color pallete and typography.

-- Design each section of the page with Gimp
+- Design each section of the page with Figma

 #### Development: